-Dress Code: Come in whatever
+Dress Code: Casual

 This became "our" pub 'cause it was just a block away from our hotel and you couldn't beat it for the location.
 De Magere Brug faces the Amstel River and is right on the corner of De Magere Brug: the famous Skinny Bridge.
 From your table on the terrace, you can watch the bridge in action as the barges go by, and observe the tourists.
 They have food but who needs it when you can just hang out with a cold (cheap) pint?
 We heard a lot of Dutch here so it appeared to be a favorite with the locals too.
 Lively, friendly and very casual.